 It is obvious that white patches are rarely or never recolonized.
 Therefore, this model is not considered as a functional metapopulation.
 We can find this model in forested agricultural fields.

-We already have four metapopulation model.
-In order to model the metapopulations above, we have three main model to implement : spatially-implicit model, spatially-explicit model and spatially-realistic model.
+We already have four metapopulation models.
+In order to model the metapopulations mentioned above, we have three main model to implement : spatially-implicit model, spatially-explicit model and spatially-realistic model.
 For the first model, this is the type of model used in Levins (1969) [Levins1969] in which supposing that all local populations are connected with each other and they have independent local fluctuations.
-At any one time, we save track of the proportion of local populations and don't care distance between them and population size of each subpopulation.
+At any one time, we save track of the proportion of local populations and don't care the distance between them and the population size of each subpopulation.
 The advantages of this model are easy mathematically and conceptually.
 But this model can only answer some metapopulation problems because it ignores so many variables of a metapopulation.
 This model should be used for metapopulation close to a steady state.

-For the second model, spatially-explicit model is more complex than the first model.
+For the second model, the spatially-explicit model is more complex than the first model.
 Subpopulations may be filled or vacant.
-Local populations only have interactions with nearest neighbours.
+Local populations only have interactions with the nearest neighbors.
 Subpopulations are organized as cells on a grid and migration among them depends on population density.
 We also only consider presence or absence of a species in each subpopulation.
-The advantage of this model is easy to model because of same local behaviors from subpopulaiton to subpopulation.
+The advantage of this model is easy to model because of same local behaviors from subpopulation to subpopulation.
 However, we can not simply describe the state of the metapopulation through filled subpopulations.
-Finally, the spatially-realistic model uses GIS to realize attributes, georeferenced coordinates, etc to a metapopulation.
+Finally, the spatially-realistic model uses GIS to realize attributes, georeferenced coordinates, etc… to a metapopulation.
 The first author using this model is Hanski in 1994 [hanski1994practical].
-His model was defined as the incidence function (IF) model. he advantage of this model is more realistic, and we can estimate quantitative predictions about metapopulation fluctuation.
+His model was defined as the incidence function (IF) model.
+The advantage of this model is more realistic, and we can estimate quantitative predictions about metapopulation fluctuation.
 However, in fact, this model is very complicated, and many geographic data have to be estimated.
 Hence, the metapopulation concept start to exist any more in this model.